jakubfi/em400/README.md

 Build instructions
 ==========================================================================

-Do the following in the directory where this README lives:
+Do the following in the source directory:

 ```
+mkdir build
+cd build
-cmake .
+cmake ..
 make
 make install
 ```